pavansaigadde/django_blog_project/README.md

 # django_blog_project

-Blogging website created using Django,HTML,CSS and Bootstrap.
+## Description:

+Blogging website where users can create a profile and log into website and create their own blogs.

+## Tools:

+  Django
+  HTML
+  CSS
+  Bootstrap